Indigenous priority seats for Health and Human Service Programs

 Acceptable documentation includes:

-• a certified copy of a Nunavut Trust Certification card, roll number of any other proof accepted by Inuit communities
+• Nunavut Trust Certification card, roll number of any other proof accepted by Inuit communities

-• proof that an ancestor's name has been entered in the Indian Register according to the Indian Act or on the Band list of an individual Indian Band or on the Inuit roll
+• proof that an ancestor's name has been entered in the Indian Register according to the Indian Act or on the Band list of an individual Indian Band or on the Inuit roll; as well as birth certificates linking you to that ancestor

-• evidence that an ancestor received a land grant or scrip grant under the Manitoba Act or the Dominion of Canada Lands Act
+• evidence that an ancestor received a land grant or scrip grant under the Manitoba Act or the Dominion of Canada Lands Act; as well as birth certificates linking you to that ancestor

-• written confirmation of ancestry from Indigenous Services Canada
+• written confirmation of your ancestry from Indigenous Services Canada

 • written confirmation of membership in a Band by a Band Council or Tribal Council which has enacted its own membership code